mmuller88/mmblog/content/First-Week-Object/index.md

 # Summary
 The first week was intensely intense with lots of new information.
 I was positively heard that quite a lot of people helped me to get the help I offered.
 I see the same with full ambition and prestige in the future from myself together with OBJEKT.

 To the great readers of this article it should be said that feedback of any kind is welcome.
 In the future I will try to include a discussion function here.
-In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter] (https://twitter.com/MartinMueller_) or [FaceBook] (https://www.facebook.com/martin.muller.10485).
+In the meantime, please feel free to send me feedback via my social media accounts such as [Twitter](https://twitter.com/MartinMueller_) or [FaceBook](https://www.facebook.com/martin.muller.10485).
 Thank you very much :).